1979 Township Drive

 Bears

+Black bears are the largest land mammal in New Jersey.
+They are an integral part of the state's natural heritage and a vital component of healthy ecosystems.
 Since the 1980s the Garden State's black bear population has been increasing and expanding its range both southward and eastward from the forested areas of northwestern New Jersey.
 Within the most densely populated state in the nation, black bears are thriving and there are now confirmed bear sightings in all 21 of New Jersey's counties.
+Division of Fish and Wildlife personnel use an integrated approach to managing New Jersey's black bear population, fostering coexistence between people and bears.

 Black bears by nature tend to be wary of people.
 However, if you encounter a black bear in your neighborhood or outdoors while hiking or camping, follow these common-sense safety tips.